icecoldlilly/30-days-mobile/react-together/README.md

 ## Day 3

-1. Refactor Screens into Components
+1. ~~Refactor Screens into Components~~
-    - Created Messenger components: Contacts & Message
+2. Created Messenger components: Contacts & Message
         - ~~Scaffold a simple Message component using Gifted-Chat~~
         - ~~Pass data as props to Message component from screen~~
         - Scaffold a contact list component
-    - Created YouTube components: List & Player
+3. Created YouTube components: List & Player
         - ~~Scaffold a simple YouTube player component using [WebView](<https://reactnativecode.com/embed-youtube-video-example/>)~~
         - ~~Pass data as props to YouTube player component from screen~~
+4. Added API keys into .env using 'react-native-dotenv'
 ## Day 4

 1. Complete scaffolding YouTube Component